 We begin our Spiritual Adventure by joining Mr. Peabody and Sherman in the WayBack Machine.
 The date is the middle of the 1960’s.
 The place is a small church in a rural fishing village.
 The scene is a church about half full of people.
 Everyone seems confused and upset…

 The new pastor has, according to some, started making the church “Catholic”.
 A young teenager looks around the church.
 He does not see anything that appears ‘different’ except that half the congregation is missing.
 When he asks about it, he is told something was changed on the wall behind the podium.
 Others said something about the “Pope”.
 None of it makes any sense to him.

 What is plain is that Jesus said, “Love one another” and it is quite obvious to anyone who is watching this church split that there are many on both sides of the issue who have forgotten that commandment.

 The little church never became ‘Catholic’.
 It is today what is always was.
 Yet, even though that is true, it did change.
 Today that old white wooden church building is gone.
 In its place is a nice brick church building.
 In spite of the Devil’s efforts to destroy it, the little church is thriving.
 Little kids are learning that “God is Love”.
 And that makes this church an example of what Forever Stone is about.
-Some churches are destroyed, others are rebuilt.
+Some church buildings are destroyed, others are rebuilt.